Disability Arts Online (DAO)

 – an intro and poems from my forthcoming book A Staff of Asklepios on Disability Arts Online (poems – ‘Oracular Confusion’, ‘Floating’, ‘Reduction’, ‘Lilly 4112’, ‘Meditation Course’, two haiku, ‘The Word Spider’ and ‘Mozart Giggle’).
 Many thanks to Colin Hambrook and DAO for their support.

-– later I wrote a haibun style essay (with poems) about what attracts me to poetry was also published by DAO (see below for the forthcoming major revision of that essay with Lapidus International)
+– later I wrote a haibun style essay (with poems) about what attracts me to poetry was also published by DAO (a major revision of that essay was published by Lapidus Magazine in 2022)

 DAO have also published some individual poems with introductions –